With a wide range of courses available, you can select a subject that:

-You'll have access to innovative study spaces and learning technologies, as well as USC's student support services to help you rise, and shine.
+You'll have access to innovative study spaces and learning technologies, as well as UniSC's student support services to help you rise, and shine.
 Services include academic and study support, career advice and wellbeing services including free counselling.

 Study a subject that isn't offered at school to try out different study areas and careers.

 Study something you’re passionate about.
 It's a great way to do what you love and can help you stay motivated in high school.

 Use the career guide to find a degree to match your career choice, then work towards gaining credit towards that degree by choosing Headstart subjects that are related to that degree.

 Save time and money in your future study by working towards a degree while in Headstart.

 Choose courses available to Headstart students from a range of study areas, including:

 Do you need help choosing your Headstart course?

 The Foundation for Young Australians has analysed millions of job advertisements to identify occupations that can be grouped into the seven clusters of work* (Foundation for Young Australians, 2017).
 These clusters can be used to help you think about your future career options and decide which Headstart course to do.

 Thinking about which cluster you are interested in means that you don’t need to decide at this stage exactly which job you would like to do.
 Instead, you can consider several jobs within one cluster, and you can also move between clusters if your interests change over time.